 Recycling activities at Baxter generated nearly $7.2 million in revenue in 2013.
 Although some recycled waste streams do not generate revenue, in those cases recycling typically still costs less than disposal.
 Recycling revenue in 2013 increased by 10% compared with 2012 due to a slight increase in prices paid for some recycled plastic materials.

 To more closely reflect production efficiency, Baxter excludes certain non-routine, non production-related waste streams from its total waste performance data and progress against its 2015 waste goal.
 The company reports these waste streams in the following table, which allows for more consistent evaluation of facility performance and trends.

-Construction and demolition debris waste decreased in 2012 compared to 2011 primarily due to the completion of several large expansion projects in 2011.
+Construction and demolition debris waste increased in 2013 compared to 2012 primarily due to several facility expansion projects during the year.
 The data also reflect improvements in the tracking and reporting of these waste streams.

 |Non-production Waste Streams Not Included in Total Waste Performance (metric tons)|

 |1||Baxter reports “regulated waste” rather than “hazardous waste.”
 This term includes a broader array of materials that would otherwise be classified as non-hazardous in some countries, which helps Baxter harmonize its waste reporting across locations.
 In addition to wastes typically considered hazardous (such as toxics and corrosives), the company also includes oils, biohazardous or infectious materials, batteries, fluorescent lamps, asbestos and other materials that may not be defined as hazardous waste by national legislation at the point of origin.|